Liam-Zhou/Chuwa0910/ShortQuestions/hw41-springboot-RUD.md

 </dependency>
 ```

-Jackson is a solid and mature JSON serialization/deserialization library for Java.
-The ObjectMapper API provides a straightforward way to parse and generate JSON response objects with a lot of flexibility.
-Additionally, we prototyped the ObjectMapperBuilder class to create immutable instances of the ObjectMapper class.
-This article discussed the main features that make the library so popular.
+Jackson is a JSON serialization/deserialization library for Java.
+It helps the converting between JSON an Objects.
+For Example, the `ResponseEntity` generated the JSON response object from the entity object for backend and frontend communication.
+In CN, Alibaba use `fastjson` instead and Google use `Gson` instead.

 ## 6. What is spring-boot-stater?

+集合，包含了 spring web 的所有 dependencies，里面互相版本兼容。

 ### - a. what dependecies in the below starter? do you know any starters?